eycastillo/eaglercraftex.github.io/README.md

 This website is a landing page for the eaglercraftex project.
 To use the client or contribute:

 1. Visit the main repository: [eaglercraftex/eaglercraftex](https://github.com/eaglercraftex/eaglercraftex)
-2. Follow the instructions in the main repo for running or building the client.
+2. Follow the instructions in the main repo for building the client.
-3. This site does not provide downloads or direct play—see the GitHub repo for all usage.
+3. **This site does not provide downloads** — see the GitHub repo!

 ## Customization